tensorflow/tensorflow/tensorflow/g3doc/tutorials/index.md

 ## Basic Neural Networks

-The first few Tensorflow tutorials guide you through training and testing a simple neural network to classify handwritten digits from the MNIST database of digit images.
+The first few TensorFlow tutorials guide you through training and testing a simple neural network to classify handwritten digits from the MNIST database of digit images.